-- Work with Nobles County and the Board of Water and Soil Resources to administer the One Watershed, One Plan grant planning project.
-Work with the local government partners and Houston Engineering to complete writing the plan and begin the state agency review process. - Review and update district rules. - Hold discussions with the Kanaranzi-Little Rock Watershed District on changing the district boundaries in the Herlein-Boote sub-watershed.
+Work with Nobles County and the Board of Water and Soil Resources to administer the One Watershed, One Plan grant planning project.
+Work with the local government units and Houston Engineering to revise the document, complete the state and local approval process and adopt the plan.
+Work with plan partners to form the organization needed to apply for future grants and implement the plan.

+- Review and update district rules. - Submit petition with the Kanaranzi-Little Rock Watershed District to the Board of Water and Soil Resources to change the district boundaries in the Herlein-Boote subwatershed.
+Submit new parcels information to the Nobles County Auditor-Treasurer on time to make changes for the 2020 tax year.